saarman/SPAdes/README.md

 # Load modules
 module load mmseqs2/oct24  # change to module name

-# Check if working by loading help menu
-mmseqs --help

 # Change to the directory where the input data is located
 cd /uufs/chpc.utah.edu/common/home/saarman-group1/uphlfiles/MMseqs2/input